 A member of the election team checked each voters name in the master list she has on the side of the table, upon checking she identified the each gender of the voters that passes.
 Next, was a Comelec officer has another master file printed with the name on the side was a black and white photo of the voter, that was printed from the Comelec registration along with the e-signature that was made during the registration too.
 From there the voter will be asked to sign in the box along the specimen signature from the registration months ago.

 The voter was given the voters form, from which the voter will find a seat to make his vote by shading the circle beside the name of the candidates.

 When I was casting my vote for the Presidency, I prayed in silence with my decision.
 I hope I made the right choice and bless him.

-Overall, it took me 10 minutes.. it was fast because the environment was peaceful and people left their home early to avoid over-crowding which that can happened during the afternoon.
+Overall, it took me 10 minutes.. it was fast because the environment was peaceful and people left their home early to avoid overcrowding which that can happen during the afternoon.

 I left my voting center and went to my assigned voting center for the volunteer work.
-The election ended at exactly 5pm.
-Here in the city of Olongapo, it was peaceful election.
+The election ended at exactly 5 pm.
+Here in the city of Olongapo, it was a peaceful election.